LiuLab-Bioelectronics-Harvard/AutoSort/README.md

 If you find AutoSort useful for your work, please cite our paper:

-> Multimodal deep learning for real-time stable decoding of month-long neural activities from the same cells.
+> End-to-end multimodal deep learning for real-time decoding of months-long neural activity from the same cells.
 Yichun He#, Arnau Marin-Llobet#, Hao Sheng, Ren Liu, Jia Liu*.
-Preprint at bioRxiv ?
-(2024).
+Preprint at bioRxiv (2024): 10-2024